-Now that mortgage rates have gone absolutely haywire, I decided it would be prudent (and helpful) to create a “mortgage rate chart” that displays the difference in monthly payment across a variety of interest rates and loan amounts.
+Now that mortgage rates have gone absolutely haywire, per the latest data from Freddie Mac, I decided it would be prudent (and helpful) to create a “mortgage rate chart” that displays the difference in monthly mortgage payment across a variety of interest rates and loan amounts.

 So if you were quoted a rate of 3.5% on your 30-year fixed mortgage two weeks ago, but have now been told your home loan rate is closer to 4%, you can see what the difference in monthly payment might be, depending on your loan amount.